SohamBera16/Multiple-Object-detection-and-classification-for-a-Self-Driving-Car-in-an-urban-environment-/README.md

 train: contain the train data
 val: contain the val data
-test - contains test files to test your model and create inference videos The Waymo dataset downloaded from the internet needs to be split into train, val, and test sets by completing and executing the create_splits.py file or by manual execution.
+test - contains test files to test your model and create inference videos The Waymo dataset downloaded from the internet needs to be split into train, val, and test sets by completing and executing the create_splits.py file (after modifying the function for implementing the split accordingly) or by manual splitting.

 - ## Dataset: